KasperNM/NLP_Exam/README.md

 This project includes five folders:
 The four "Final_project..." folders are analysis pipelines constructed by .py files in Python3.
 ## Preprocessing and analysis scripts and data
-R files creating in Rstudio
+R files created in Rstudio
 Includes a folder with raw script data, a folder with preprocessed training and test data for the classification analysis from the 'Preprocessing_for_classification.Rmd', a folder with datasets from the sentiment analysis, and a folder with the cleaned dataframe after the initial preprocessing done in 'Data_cleaning_and_preprocessing.Rmd'

 ## Final_project_classifier
 Includes the full pipeline for the binary classification analysis using BERT, which is used in our project.
-To run the full analysis run the following code in the terminal:
+To run the analysis on the default set, run the following code in the terminal:
 ```
 bash run.sh
 ```